Ali-Nategh/mytones_proj/README.md

 Being built little by little

-For practicing and learning backend, using nodejs and express
+For practicing and learning backend, using node.js and express

 # How to use: